Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 Date

 Carbon dioxide removal is no longer a speculative proposition.
-The IPCC (2022) has identified it as a necessary component of pathways that limit warming to 1.5°C, and among the various CDR approaches under consideration, those that operate in the marine environment have attracted particular scientific and commercial attention in recent years.
-Yet virtually all of this activity takes place within national waters.
-The legal framework that would govern marine CDR (mCDR) in areas beyond national jurisdiction remains fragmented and internally contradictory.
+The IPCC (2022) identified it as a necessary component of pathways that limit warming to 1.5°C, and among the various CDR approaches under consideration, those operating in the marine environment have attracted particular scientific and commercial attention in recent years.
+Yet virtually all of this activity has taken place within national waters; the legal framework that would govern marine CDR (mCDR) in areas beyond national jurisdiction remained fragmented and internally contradictory.

-The paper argues that resolving the central tension — that mCDR may both serve states’ due diligence obligations to reduce marine pollution from greenhouse gases and itself constitute a new form of marine pollution under UNCLOS Article 1(1)(4) — requires treating the BBNJ Agreement’s EIA provisions as the procedural backbone and the ITLOS opinion’s due diligence standard as the normative compass, while relying on the London Protocol’s technical assessment frameworks for substantive guidance on individual techniques.
-The Saya de Malha Bank in the South West Indian Ocean serves as the case study.
+The talk argued that resolving the central tension, namely that mCDR may both serve states’ due diligence obligations to reduce marine pollution from greenhouse gases and itself constitute a new form of marine pollution under UNCLOS Article 1(1)(4), required treating the BBNJ Agreement’s EIA provisions as the procedural backbone and the ITLOS opinion’s due diligence standard as the normative compass, while drawing on the London Protocol’s technical assessment frameworks for substantive guidance on individual techniques.
+The Saya de Malha Bank in the South West Indian Ocean served as the case study.

 Closing Discussion: The Future of CCS Governance at Sea